aldimeolaalfarisy/Rain-Prediction-Using-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/102453318/183581327-f57347d5-5414-45df-9133-57cec49e2f36.png)

 ## Objectives
 - What factors and conditions in current day that will cause rain in the next day?
 - What machine learning algorithms are suitable for predicting rain in the next day?
 - Where is the location that has the highest frequency of rain?
-- What is the impact of the predictive model for business problems operating in the agricultural sector?
+- What is the impact of the predictive model for business problems that operating in the agricultural sector?

 ## Conclusion